themagicalmammal/howtolinux/README.md

 Go [here](https://askubuntu.com/questions/1206157/can-i-have-a-swapfile-on-btrfs#:~:text=It%20is%20possible%20to%20use,file%20on%20a%20separate%20subvolume.)  <br />

 **Ext4** <br />
-1. Instruction set for Swap file
+1. Instruction set for the Swap file
 ```bash
 sudo dd if=/dev/zero of=/swapfile bs=1G count=4 status=progress
 ```